 Can I just have a visit without becoming a member or do I have to be a member?

 No, you must be a member.
 To keep things simple and consistent for all of our patients, we do not provide visits or care outside of our standard membership system.
-If you’d like to come check out our clinic and meet Dr. Scherer before joining as a member, we’d be happy to show you around and answer any questions.

 Are there any contracts or commitments?
 What if I decide to cancel?